Introduction

 Note: All prices are referred from the respective websites

-How Sprinkle saves on Data Egress Cost ?
+How Sprinkle Saves on Data Egress Fees?

 Sprinkle is a data platform built for cloud data warehouses and it doesn’t require any transfer of data outside your cloud infrastructure.